Image via Radostina.Eu

 But when you ask someone to coffee, they feel bad telling you no, because of course, who wouldn’t want to help?

-They feel badly if they tell you no, but they also feel badly for taking time away from their business or family to meet you, a random person, whom they don’t know, but still really want to help.
+They feel badly if they tell you no, but they also feel badly about taking time away from their business or family to meet you, a random person, whom they don’t know, but still really want to help.

 So, essentially, what started as a polite gesture on your part has actually put them in an awkward, lose-lose situation.
 (Not an emotion you want to subconsciously, unintentionally evoke from a potential mentor.)